polca/premise/docs/extract.rst

 .. warning::

     Some fuel types are not properly represented in the LCI database.
-It is the case of methanol and bioethanol production, with CCS.
-Only inventories for the process without CCS are available at the moment.
-This can be an issue for scenarios that rely extensively on those.

-    Also, available inventories for biomass-based methanol production do not differentiate between wood and grass as the feedstock.
+    Available inventories for biomass-based methanol production do not differentiate between wood and grass as the feedstock.

 .. note::